GioF71/tidal-connect/README.md

 ### Install Docker

 Docker is a prerequisite.
-On debian/ubuntu and derived distributions (this includes Raspberry Pi OS, DietPi, Moode Audio, Volumio), we can install the necessary packages using the following commands:
+On debian and derived distributions (this includes Raspberry Pi OS, DietPi, Moode Audio, Volumio), we can install the necessary packages using the following commands:

 ```text
 sudo apt update